Maurice Fountain

-Gregory Maurice Fountain (born September 22, 1982) is a former American football defensive tackle.
+Gregory Maurice Fountain (born September 22, 1982) is an American former football defensive tackle.
 He was first signed by the Manchester Wolves of AF2 as a free agent in 2007.
 He played college football at Clemson.

-Fountain has also been a member of the Utah Blaze, Miami Dolphins, Hartford Colonials, Las Vegas Locomotives, and Seattle Seahawks.
+Fountain was also a member of the Utah Blaze, Miami Dolphins, Hartford Colonials, Las Vegas Locomotives, Seattle Seahawks, Philadelphia Eagles, and Pittsburgh Power.

-Early years
+Early life

 As a senior at Camden High School in South Carolina, Fountain, whom friends refer to as "Moe," was a two-time All-Region player for the Bulldogs.
 He was a key cog on a stingy Bulldogs defense that held opposing offenses to 8.4 points per game in 1999.
 The Bulldogs would finish with double-digit wins (10-2) for the first time since the 1990 state championship team while earning a share of the Region IV-AAA title.
 Following the season, Fountain received an invitation to play in the North-South All-Star Game in Myrtle Beach, South Carolina) where he was named MVP.